amirahmedimtiaz/Background-Generator/README.md

 # Background-Generator
-A website that creates a background color which can be used for building other web pages
+A website that creates a background color gradient which can be used for building other web pages